MicrosoftDocs/sdk-api/sdk-api-src/content/expandedresources/index.md

 ## -description

-This header is used by Game Mode.
+This header is used by gamemode.
 For more information, see:

 - [Game Mode](../_gamemode/index.md)